Contact The Gross Law Firm By November 19, 2024 Deadline To Join Class Action Against Domino's Pizza, Inc.(DPZ)

 Date

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Oct.
-29, 2024 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Domino's Pizza, Inc. (NYSE: DPZ).
+NEW YORK, Nov.
+4, 2024 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Domino's Pizza, Inc. (NYSE: DPZ ).

 Shareholders who purchased shares of DPZ during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.